Associate of Arts Degree

 - Arts and humanities--Includes courses in art, English, and music

 - Business and information technology--Includes courses in agriculture, business, and computer science

 - Health, math, and science--Includes courses in math and science

 - Social science and education--Includes courses in education, history, physical education, psychology, and sociology, as well as developmental courses

 Associate of Science Degree

 Students interested in transferring for certain science- or math-related majors may benefit from earning the associate of science degree.
-This degree totals 64 credits of general education from five academic areas–communication, humanities/social sciences, math, science, and electives–with an emphasis in math or science.
+This degree totals 64 credits of general education from the following academic areas–communication, humanities/social sciences, math, science, physical education/wellness, and electives–with an emphasis in math or science.
 As an associate of science student, your chosen major could include biology, chemistry, environmental science, physics, pre-dentistry, pre-engineering, pre-med, pre-physical therapy, pre-vet, etc.

 Associate of Applied Science Degree